-Second degree cruelty to children is defined as the intentional knowing or reckless maltreatment of a child, or engaging in conduct which causes a grave risk of bodily injury to a child.
-Second degree cruelty to children also includes the exposure of a child in a highway, street, outhouse, or other place with the intention to abandon the child.
+Second-degree cruelty to children is defined as the intentional knowing or reckless maltreatment of a child or engaging in conduct which causes a grave risk of bodily injury to a child.
+Second-degree cruelty to children also includes the exposure of a child in a highway, street, outhouse, or other places with the intention to abandon the child.

-Regardless of which someone has been accused of, both are serious offense that can result in severe consequenes for those accused making it important a DC child abuse lawyer is contacted as soon as possible.
-An experienced domestic violence attorney can assist both in building a strong defense and mitigating the affects this charge could have on your personal and professional life.
+Regardless of which someone has been accused of, both are a serious offense that can result in severe consequences for those accused making it important a DC child abuse lawyer is contacted as soon as possible.
+An experienced domestic violence attorney could assist both in building a strong defense and mitigating the effects this charge could have on your personal and professional life.

 When an instance of child abuse is reported, there are two agencies that may investigate the case: the DC Child and Family Services Agency as well as the Metropolitan Police Department.
 Depending on the outcome of each investigation, there can be either a family court civil case or a criminal charge.

-It is possible to have a criminal case filed against a person for cruelty to children as well as a case in family court regarding the custody of the child.
+It is possible to have a criminal case filed against a person for cruelty to children as well as a case in the family court regarding the custody of the child.
 With this in mind, it is important to know that if you stipulate to any facts in a civil proceeding for child abuse, those stipulations can be used against you in a following criminal prosecution for cruelty to children or any other criminal charge.

 The DC Child and Family Services Agency will take reports of suspected child abuse and investigate the allegations.
 If the agency finds the allegations to be true, it is possible that a complaint will be filed against the accused in the family court division of the DC Superior Court.